-USAGE: On page 131, SUBSTITUTE the following for the text of the second full paragraph:
+USAGE: On page 131, SUBSTITUTE the following for the text of the second and third paragraphs (ending at the top of page 132):

 Certain types of government works, however, are part of the public domain and cannot be subject to copyright ownership by any government, whether state or federal - the most important being statutes and ordinances that are, themselves, the law.
 For example, in Georgia v.
 Harrison Co., 548 F. Supp.
 110 (N.D.
 Ga.
 1982), the court held that a new codification of Georgia statutes was not subject to copyright, in part because citizens must have free access to the laws governing them.
 The same logic holds for judicial opinions.
 See Banks v.
 Manchester, 128 U.S. 244 (1888); Patterson & Joyce, Monopolizing the Law: The Scope of Copyright Protection for Law Reports and Statutory Compilations, 36 UCLA L. Rev. 719 (1989).
 Annotations summarizing judicial opinions, however, are copyrightable, even when published in an official compilation.
 Code Revision Comm'n v.
 Public.Resource.Org, Inc., 122 U.S.P.Q.2d 1350 (N.D.
 Ga.
 2017).